youldash/iOS/Day 2/README.md

 > **Note:** As you finish declaring your `GRArray` class interface, you will be immediately prompted by Xcode telling you that `GRArray` is expected to confirm to some **protocol** named `GRArrayDelegate` (which isn't defined yet).
 The following steps will define `GRArrayDelegate`.
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise3.0.6.png" width="100%" /></div>

-* To establish `GRArray` as a class that confirms to `GRArrayDelegate`, go right ahead and jump to the top of the `GRArray.h` header (above the interface declaration) and define the properties and methods (both required and optional ones) of the protocol, like so:
+* To establish `GRArray` as a class that confirms to `GRArrayDelegate`, go right ahead and jump to the top of the `GRArray.h` header (above the interface declaration) and define the properties and methods (both "required" and "optional" ones) of the protocol, like so:

 ``` Objective-C
 /**